XRPLF/xrpl-dev-portal/content/concept-checks.md

 # Checks

 In the XRP Ledger (XRPL), a Check is similar to a personal paper check.
-As with traditional checks, XRPL Checks start with the sender of the funds.
-The sender signs a transaction to create a Check and specifies an amount that the receiver may pull from the sender's account and sends the Check to the receiver.
-When the receiver cashes the Check, the funds are deducted from the sender's account and credited to the receiver's account.
+Like traditional checks, XRPL Checks start with the sender of the funds creating a Check that specifies an amount and receiver.
+The receiver cashes the check to pull the funds from the sender's account into the receiver's account.
 No money moves until the receiver cashes the Check.
-Like a traditional check, cashing a XRPL Check could fail if the sender doesn't have enough funds to cover the amount specified in the Check.
-The sender can retry cashing the Check until the Check expires.
+Because funds are not put on hold when the Check is created, cashing a Check can fail if the sender doesn't have enough funds when the receiver tries to cash it, just like traditional checks.
+If there's a failure cashing the check, the sender can retry until the check expires.

+Unlike traditional checks, XRPL checks have expiration dates after which they may no longer be cashed.
+This is to prevent an unusable Check object from cluttering the Ledger.
 If the receiver doesn't successfully cash the Check before it expires, the Check object remains in the XRP Ledger until someone cancels it.
 Anyone may cancel the Check after it expires.
 Only the sender and receiver can cancel the Check before it expires or is cashed.

-The receiver has two options when cashing the Check by using the [`CheckCash` transaction](https://ripple.com/build/transactions/#checkcash):

-* `Amount` — The receiver can use this option to specify an exact amount to cash.
-This may be useful for cases where the sender has padded the check to cover possible [transfer fees](https://ripple.com/build/transfer-fees/) and the receiver can only accept the exact amount on an invoice or other contract.

-* `DeliverMin` — The receiver can use this option to specify the minimum amount they are willing to receive from the check.
-If the receiver uses this option, `rippled` attempts to deliver as much as possible and will deliver at least this amount.
-The transaction fails if the sender doesn't have at least this amount in their account.
+The Check object is removed from the Ledger when the sender cashes the check or someone cancels it.

 Checks are similar to [Escrow](https://ripple.com/build/escrow/#escrow) and [Payment Channels](https://ripple.com/build/payment-channels-tutorial/), two other asynchronous transfer methods available on the XRP Ledger.
 There are two important differences between those methods and Checks: